 Canada is the sixth-safest country in the world according to the Global Peace Index, maintaining its position from 2019.
 Canada received particularly good scores for internal conflicts, levels of crime, and political stability.
 In addition to good job opportunities, great access to healthcare, and effective government, Canada has some of the most notoriously friendly people in the world.
 Canada has a crime rate that is about one-third that of its neighbor, the United States (1.6 incidents per 100,000 vs. 4.5 per 100,000 respectively).
 In a 2018 Gallup survey, 84% of Canadians surveyed said that they felt safe in their country.

 Singapore ranks seventh on the GPI.
 In the same Gallup report from 2018, Singapore residents felt the highest sense of personal security and have positive experiences with law enforcement than any other country.
 Singapore has one of the lowest crime rates in the world, which is due to severe penalties that are issued for even small crimes.
 The government and police strictly control guns and other firearms, so violent and confrontational crimes are rare in Singapore.
 The city-state is also the second-safest city in the world according to the Safe Cities Index from the Economist Intelligence Unit (EIU).
 Singapore ranked first for infrastructure security and personal security, second for digital security, and eighth for health security.

 8. Czech Republic

 Finishing the top ten safest countries in the world is the Czech Republic.
-The Czech Republic fell three spots from its 2018 ranking from seven to ten.
+The Czech Republic climbed two spots from its 2019 ranking from ten to eight.
 Crime rates have steadily decreased over the years, especially violent crimes.
 This is despite having relatively easy access to weapons in the country.
 The Czech Republic also has a low impact of terrorism.
 The country's fall in rankings is due to its relatively high involvement in foreign conflicts, the high ratio of the number of prisoners per capita, and security forces and police assessment.